 Joint applications from groups of institutions are permitted – consortia may be able to demonstrate potential to add value that individual institutions cannot, and these joint applications may request higher levels of funding than would be considered justified for a single HEI (although within the £1.2m limit).
 Consortia may be broad in scope or focused on a particular therapeutic area or intervention modality.

 How to apply and timings

-The Confidence and Concept application forms can be downloaded on the right-hand side of this page.
+The Confidence and Concept application forms can be downloaded below.
 There are two application forms one for institutions that have not received CiC funding previously and one for institutions that have previously received funding which includes a section to report on the performance of past awards.
-Once completed forms should be returned to DPFS&DCS@headoffice.mrc.ac.uk no later than 4pm on the 15/10/15.
+Once completed forms should be returned to DPFS&DCS@headoffice.mrc.ac.uk no later than 5pm on the 15/11/16.

 If you have any queries about this scheme, please contact: